How Many Guests?

 - spacious luxury for a single guest

-- adaptable for a family group of parents with children
+- adaptable for a family group

 A travel cot with sheet and mattress is provided for a baby, a high chair, and a stair gate for the top of the internal stairway, however please bear in mind that the house is not furnished to be completely toddler-proof.